Venue: Macclesfield Leisure Centre, Priory Lane, Macclesfield, SK10 4AF

 To note the urgent decisions taken by the Chief Executive on behalf of Council.

-Council received a schedule of urgent decisions taken by the Chief Executive on behalf of Council, which was reported for information in accordance with Appendix 4 of the Council procedure rules.
+Council received a schedule of urgent decisions taken by the Chief Executive on behalf of the Council, which were reported for information in accordance with the Council procedural rules.

 That the schedule of urgent decisions be noted.